mouseplayer56/file-ext/README.md

-# mass-file-extension-modifier
+# file-ext
-## Input the directory of a file, the extensions you want to replace, and the extensions to replace them with.
+## Input the directory of a folder (with the files you want to modify), the extensions you want to replace, and the extensions to replace them with.
 Intended for large-scale re-mapping of extensions.
 Also contains the ability to re-map certain extensions to specific ones, explained further below.

 ![git_cap](https://github.com/user-attachments/assets/d0866261-bbda-43eb-8c64-7dc7bfbe9742)